florianeckerstorfer/florian.ec/source/_articles/2014-08-22-symfony2-gulp.md

 - **[PHPUnit](http://phpunit.de)** to run my tests and code coverage
 - **[PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer)** to check the style of my PHP code

+_**Please note** that this article has been updated to reflect the changes in the directory structure in [boostrap-sass v3.2](https://github.com/twbs/bootstrap-sass/releases/tag/v3.2.0)_

 <a name="project-structure"></a>

 ## Project Structure